-- It has been argued that routine antenatal screening can also involve an infringement of the pregnant woman's autonomy, albeit a less dramatic one than forced caesarean. - The ethical issue with genetic testing goes back to the principle of respect for autonomy: making such tests routine or even simply offering them to specific groups of women means that the nature of the consent given is not the same as the usual 'opt in' when someone decides to have a genetic test.
+- It has been argued that routine antenatal screening can also involve an infringement of the pregnant individual's autonomy, albeit a less dramatic one than forced caesarean. - The ethical issue with genetic testing goes back to the principle of respect for autonomy: making such tests routine or even simply offering them to specific groups means that the nature of the consent given is not the same as the usual 'opt in' when someone decides to have a genetic test. - Where genetic disorders are non-treatable, the information gained by such antenatal testing is only useful for the potential parents but it cannot prevent harm to the resultant child.
+Therefore, it is argued, such tests should require the same kind of voluntary consent as other genetic tests directed at adults. - Given that testing is increasingly becoming cheaper and safer (such as the blood test for Down's syndrome), it might become harder to refuse such tests in pregnancy.